top of page

 Elina Honkanen

 Sophie's World is a 1991 novel by Norwegian writer Jostein Gaarder.
-It follows Sophie, a teenager, who is introduced to the history of philosophy as she is asked "Who are you?"
-"Where does this world come from?" in a letter from an unknown philosopher.
+It follows Sophie, a teenager, who is introduced to the history of philosophy as she is asked

 The nonfictional content of the book aligns with Bertrand Russell's The History of Western Philosophy